 - Motivation and interest to study Technology Governance and Digital Transformation.

-- Previous exposure to topics covered in the program and awareness of relevant societal debates.
+- Previous exposure to topics covered in the programme and awareness of relevant societal debates.

-- Preliminary vision on MA thesis – potential research topics, methodology, etc.
+- Preliminary vision on graduation thesis — potential research topics, methodology, etc.

 - Previous education and work experience and vision of future career.

 Students for TalTech international study programmes are admitted based on the admission threshold.
 Online interview will be conducted only to candidates who have passed preliminary evaluation.
 The maximum score for the online interview is 10 points.
 An applicant who receives the minimum of 5 points is admitted.

 TalTech international admissions office

 TalTech international admissions office provides general advice to prospective Bachelor’s and Master’s degree applicants and their advisers about applying to and studying at TalTech University.

 Student counsellor at School of Business and Governance

 Student counsellor at School of Business and Governance can help you